laurenchen0631/languages/Dart/Basic.md

 - Maps
   - In general, a map is an object that associates keys and values.
 Both keys and values can be any type of object.
+  - Unlike in JavaScript, Dart objects are not maps.
   - To create using map literals

     ```dart